hl7au/au-fhir-pd/pages/_includes/au-pd-healthcareservice-search.md

 *Implementation Notes:* [(how to search by string)]

-* Search based on text name.
+* Chained search (via Organisation) based on text name.
 * Can _include details of managing organisation, endpoints and location by adding `&_include=HealthcareService:organization&_include=HealthcareService:endpoint&_include=HealthcareService:location`